-Top tips by master thesis writers: Annie Heslinga & Pierce Kehoe!
+The Glocal Experience gets top tips from master thesis writers Annie Heslinga & Pierce Kehoe!

 At our last thesis workshop meeting, themed ‘Business of Innovation’, two GLOCAL alumni from the Rotterdam pathway, Annie Heslinga and Pierce Kehoe, presented tips on thesis writing and preparation, based on their different experiences and approaches.